theelebowski/theelebowski/README.md

 - 👋 Hi, I’m @theelebowski
-- 👀 I’m interested in web developing
+- 👀 I’m interested in web developing and gaming
 - 🌱 I’m currently learning html,css,js,c,c#,c++,java,python and react or you could say fullstack
 - 💞️ I’m looking to collaborate on nothing to be honest
 - 📫 How to reach me...dunno